NextSDS Logo

 Eye contact

+Remove the patient from gas source.
 Open the eyelid(s) wide to allow the material to evaporate.
 Gently rinse the affected eye(s) with clean, cool water for at least 15 minutes.
-Have the patient lie or sit down and tilt the head back.
-Hold the eyelid(s) open and pour water slowly over the eyeball(s) at the inner corners, letting the water run out of the outer corners.
-The patient may be in great pain and wish to keep the eyes closed.
-It is important that the material is rinsed from the eyes to prevent further damage.
-Ensure that the patient looks up, and side to side as the eye is rinsed in order to better reach all parts of the eye(s).
+Tilt the head back, hold the eyelid(s) open and pour water slowly over the eyeball(s) at the inner corners, letting the water run out of the outer corners.
+Ensure that the patient looks up and side to side.
 Transport to hospital or doctor.
-Even when no pain persists and vision is good, a doctor should examine the eye as delayed damage may occur.
 If the patient cannot tolerate light, protect the eyes with a clean, loosely tied bandage.
-Ensure verbal communication and physical contact with the patient.
-DO NOT allow the patient to rub the eyes DO NOT allow the patient to tightly shut the eyes DO NOT introduce oil or ointment into the eye(s) without medical advice DO NOT use hot or tepid water.
+DO NOT allow the patient to rub the eyes.
+DO NOT allow the patient to tightly shut the eyes.
+DO NOT introduce oil or ointment into the eye(s) without medical advice.
+DO NOT use hot or tepid water.

 Ingestion